-This overnight pumpkin French Toast Casserole is a wonderful dish for the Fall, with great pumpkin and cinnamon flavor.
+This overnight French Toast Casserole has wonderful warm flavors like pumpkin and cinnamon.
+Enjoy it in the fall or anytime of year.
 Preparing it the night before makes breakfast or brunch the next morning easy-peasy!

-Hey hey!
 Even though I’m a big advocate on keeping canned pumpkin in your pantry all year long, there’s no argument that the Fall season pretty much demands it.
 It’s when you can sneak pumpkin puree into pretty much everything and nobody will question it.
-I’m looking at you pumpkin pancakes, pumpkin butterscotch cookies, and pumpkin pecan crescent rolls.
+I’m looking at you pumpkin pancakes, pumpkin butterscotch cookies, and pumpkin cinnamon rolls.
 Can I get a fist bump from all my fellow pumpkin lovers??

 Here’s a brief rundown of what you’ll need: